-24.4.
+25.4.
 Training

 We will ensure that you are given adequate training and supervision to perform your work competently and safely.
+We emphasize that the completion of all provided training is mandatory to ensure your capability and safety in performing your assigned tasks.

-24.5.
+25.5.
 Equipment